-In addition to all of this, the study of music teaches our children how to be patient with difficult tasks, to delay gratification in order to achieve the highest quality of sound, and to foster passion and empathy.
-Whether we are singing, playing instruments, or dancing together, we are always looking to develop curiosity, problem-solving skills, and "grit" in our students to the best of their potential.
+In addition to all of this, studying music teaches our children how to be patient with difficult tasks and fosters passion and empathy.
+Whether we are singing, playing instruments, or dancing together, we are always looking to develop curiosity, problem-solving skills, and "grit" in our students so that they can reach their full potential.

 Thank you again for visiting!
 May you always have a song in your heart!

 "Music was my refuge.
 I could crawl into the space between the notes and curl my back to loneliness."